 So, you learned about some new tools and terminology in my last post.
 Now, you are ready for the first touch with the client.
-That is is an essential part of the process from client inquiry to delivery.
+That is the essential part of the process from client inquiry to delivery.
 Our company mostly gets clients through website/contact form.
-In this article I will reveal you my approach and experience.
+In this article, I will reveal you my approach and experience.

-Great way to reject your non-match clients before he/she starts typing an email is to have this piece of content below (“Work with us if you…).
-That is a useful lesson I learned from experienced web designer Emanuel Blagonic.
+Great way to reject your “non-match clients” before they even start typing an inquiry e-mail is to have a piece of content like this one below.
+A useful lesson I learned from an experienced web designer, Emanuel Blagonic.
 Of course, we implemented it on our design/development service page.

-Yeah, your potential client realized that he wants to work for you and you received his first e-mail.
+Now, your potential client decided whether he wants to work with you and you receive his first e-mail.

-Hi Kontra, my company X Ltd. works in the tourism industry for about ten years.
-I want to build a new website soon as possible.
-That is my existing website, and I need your quote and deadlines.
-I want something modern site with a great design.
+Hi Kontra, my company XY Ltd. works in the tourism industry for about ten years.
+I want to build a new website as soon as possible.
+My existing website is in the link below.
+I need your quote and deadlines.
+I want a modern website with a clean design.

 Company X Ltd.

 Great, but now what?
-We don’t like emails like this; it is a not a good sign.
-But be aware, that most of your potential clients don’t know too much about website development and design process.
-Of course, you need more information for best proposal and estimations.
-So, I will usually write an e-mail like this.
+We don’t like e-mails like the previous one; it’s not a good sign.
+But be aware, most of your potential clients don’t know too much about website development and design process.
+Of course, you need more information on the best proposal and estimations.
+So, I would usually write an e-mail like this one:

 thanks for contacting us.